Spiratatoe/Cabot_Trail_CEC_2025/README.md

 - How to run your code
 - What language and version your code uses (ie. Python 3.11)
-- A list of required packages (i.e. Pandas, NumPy), with version if needed (ie. pytorch==2.1.116)
+- A list of required packages (i.e. Pandas, NumPy), with version if needed (ie. pytorch==2.1.116).
+A requirements.txt would also suffice.
-- If needed, what OS your code should be run on Any specifications of this sort not included in your README cannot be assumed to be on the
+- If needed, what OS your code should be run on.
+Any specifications of this sort not included in your README cannot be assumed to be on the
 Directors’ machine(s).

 # Info Files